Quality Innovation Group

 These meetings aim to:

-• understand the regulatory challenges developers face with innovative products, processes, control strategies and facilities;
+• understand the scientific and regulatory challenges developers face with innovative manufacturing processes, control strategies and facilities;

-Select the expandable panel below to find a list of event pages on listen-and-learn focus group meetings, including video recordings of past events.
+Select the expandable panel below to find a list of event pages on listen-and-learn focus group meetings, including meeting reports and video recordings:

 Composition